2012 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2012-S DCAM Dime Value

-The clad composition features copper-nickel over a pure copper core.
-Most examples achieve PR69 to PR70 grades due to careful production methods.
+The clad composition features a copper-nickel outer layer bonded to a pure copper core.
+Most examples achieve PR69 to PR70 grades due to careful production methods and protective storage in original proof sets.

 2012-S DCAM Dime Price/Grade Chart